tesserae/apitess/mkdocs-site/docs/endpoints/parallels-uuid.md

 |`sort_order`|Either `ascending` or `descending`.|
 |`per_page`|Any positive integer, specifying the maximum number of results requested.|
 |`page_number`|Any non-negative integer, with the first page starting at 0.|

+Note that if any one of these URL query strings is used, all the others must also be used to prevent an error response.
+`sort_by` and `sort_order` define the ordering in which to consider the search results.
+`per_page` and `page_number` are used to navigate the results according to the previously specified ordering.
+For example, if `sort_by` were set to `score` and `sort_order` to `descending`, the results were would be ordered by score, from highest to lowest.
+Then, by setting `per_page` to `10` and `page_number` to `0`, a GET request would retrieve the 10 highest scoring results.
+Incrementing `page_number` to `1` and leaving all of the other arguments as before would retrieve the next 10 highest scoring results.
+When the combination used by `per_page` and `page_number` reaches the end of the results, the last of the results will be returned.
+If the combination of `per_page` and `page_number` requests only results beyond the end of the results, no results are returned.

 ### Response